Astrophysics (Index)About

 (equator-like line around the celestial sphere)

 The celestial equator is a great circle around the celestial sphere in the same plane as the Earth's equator.
 Declination is measured from the celestial equator.
-Similarly, the celestial poles (celestial north pole and celestial south pole) are the points on the celestial sphere directly above the Earth's north and south poles.
+Similarly, the celestial poles (celestial north pole and celestial south pole) are the points on the celestial sphere directly above the Earth's North Pole and South Pole.

-In contrast, the ecliptic is in the same plane as the Earth's orbit around the Sun.
-The angle between the two, which is roughly 23.4° is (necessarily) the same as Earth's familiar axial tilt.
+In contrast, the ecliptic is in the plane in which the Earth's orbit around the Sun resides.
+The angle between the two planes, which is roughly 23.4°, is (necessarily) the same as Earth's familiar axial tilt.

 (coordinates,celestial sphere)